mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2015-01-02-drawing-outer-space.md

 title: "Mastering Paper by FiftyThree: Drawing Outer Space"
 modified: 2015-06-17T15:07:42-04:00
 excerpt: "Learn how to draw outer space scenes filled with stars, galaxies, planets, black holes and more with Paper by FiftyThree and a Pencil stylus."
-tags: [paper by 53, tutorial, space, blend, pencil, stylus, ipad]
+tags: [Paper by 53, tutorial, space, blend, pencil, stylus, ipad]
 image:
   feature: paper-53-space-feature.jpg
   teaser: paper-53-space-teaser.jpg